secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/index.html.md

 **Current Workshops available include:**
    - [**DevOps Automation Workshop:**](https://gitlab.com/groups/gitlab-com/marketing/-/epics/1337) This is a basic 101 introduction to GitLab designed to encourage customers to try us out and move sales from considering to buying.
    - [**Program and Portfolio Management Workshop:**](https://gitlab.com/groups/gitlab-com/marketing/-/epics/1334) This workshop is designed to assist project and portfolio teams to gain first hand knowledge into the teams and projects aligned with ongoing business initiatives when using GitLab.
-   - [**Security Workshop:**](https://gitlab.com/groups/gitlab-com/marketing/-/epics/1336) This workshop is intended to be a hands-on event for existing and new users of GitLab.
+   - [**GitLab Security + Compliance Workshop:**](https://gitlab.com/groups/gitlab-com/marketing/-/epics/1336) This workshop is intended to be a hands-on event for existing and new users of GitLab.
 Its focus is Security / Shifting Left.
    - [**Advanced CI/CD:**](https://gitlab.com/groups/gitlab-com/marketing/-/epics/1335) This workshop is a deep-dive workshop on Advanced GitLab CI/CD to enable you to take your automation game to the next level and provide thought leadership within your organization.
 CI Experience Required.
    - [**Jenkins Migration Workshop:**](https://gitlab.com/groups/gitlab-com/marketing/-/epics/2051) This workshop is a hands-on demo and guided lab showing moderate to advanced Jenkins/GitLab users how to convert both freestyle jobs and Jenkinsfiles in Jenkins into GitLab’s .gitlab-ci.yml format.
 1. Identify if a workshop is currently planned that might support your needs.
 [Click here](/handbook/marketing/revenue-marketing/digital-marketing-programs/marketing-programs/virtual-events/#gitlab-virtual-events-calendar) to view calendar of scheduled events.